marcauberer/simple-settings/README.md

 ## Screenshots

 ## Try it
-If you want to test the library, please visit the sample app on [https://play.google.com/store/apps/details?id=com.chillibits.simplesettingssample](Google Play)!
+If you want to test the library, please visit the sample app on [Google Play](https://play.google.com/store/apps/details?id=com.chillibits.simplesettingssample)!

 ## Usage
 The first step for using this library is, to add it to the dependency section in your project: